NeuroLaunch/CITest_Auditory_Perception_Platform/README.md

 - The controller is warned if currents for a particular configuration are atypically high.
 - Safeguards set in CITest act on top of the ones implemented by BEDCS.

+The software is HIPAA compliant.
+- User identities and implant serial numbers are not stored or output.

 ## File Descriptions

 File | Type | Description
 ---- | ---- | -----------
 CITest.m | function | Main GUI program, the starting point to launch CITest CITest.fig | figure | Main GUI figure (see Fig. 1 above), called by CITest.m
+--- | --- | _To be filled in soon_

-analyze_thrsweeps.m | script | [folder:custom analysis] Utility to process channel sweep data
-custom_threshold.m | function | Extension for customizing data analysis; calls analyze_thrsweeps.m by default
-loadresults_citest.m | function | Utility to collect related results files for further analysis
+analyze_thrsweeps.m | script | [in "custom analysis"] Utility to process channel sweep data custom_threshold.m | function | [in "custom analysis"] Extension for customizing data analysis; calls analyze_thrsweeps.m by default loadresults_citest.m | function | [in "custom analysis"] Utility to collect related results files for further analysis

 ## Permissions

 While CITest is freely distributed, please contact the principal investigator, Julie Arenberg, at julie_arenberg@meei.harvard.edu if you intend to use the software in any form.
-Access to BEDCS and a cochlear implant research interface must be arranged directly through Advanced Bionics (Sylmar, CA).
+Access to BEDCS and the interface hardware must be arranged directly through Advanced Bionics (Sylmar, CA).

+Please be aware that most institutions will require

 Data or analysis, published or presented, that was made using this software should reference the following journal article: Bierer JA, Bierer SM, Kreft HA, Oxenham AJ.
 A fast method for measuring psychophysical thresholds across the cochlear implant array. _Trends in Hearing_. vol 19.
 2015. (https://www.ncbi.nlm.nih.gov/pubmed/25656797)